top of page

 Maharishi Global Archives & Collections was created to preserve and share the unique heritage of Maharishi's work and the history of the TM movement.
 This Getting Started page will help explain:

-You can think of ArchivEra as Google for Maharishi's body of knowledge.
-In literal terms, ArchivEra is an archival content management software program that serves as our main database and search engine.
-ArchivEra was developed by archivists in Canada and is used around the world to provide an easy-to-use catalog that meets the most rigorous levels of security and archival standards.
+You can think of SOMA as Google for Maharishi's body of knowledge.
+In literal terms, SOMA is an archival content management software program that serves as our main database and search engine.
+SOMA is being deployed around the world to provide an easy-to-use catalog that meets the most rigorous levels of security and archival standards.

 How to Search the Archive